Dudu Myeni: Delinquent director judgement

-In March 2017, the Organisation Undoing Tax Abuse (OUTA) and the South African Airways Pilots' Association (SAAPA) brought an application in the Pretoria High Court for an order to declare Dudu Myeni a Delinquent Director in terms of section 162(5) of the South African Companies Act 71 of 2008.
+In March 2017, the Organisation Undoing Tax Abuse (OUTA) and the South African Airways Pilots' Association (SAAPA) brought an application in the Pretoria High Court for an order to declare Myeni a Delinquent Director in terms of section 162(5) of the South African Companies Act 71 of 2008.

 The application was based on Myeni's conduct whilst chair of the SAA board.
 During those five years (2012/13 to 2016/17)‚ SAA ran up losses of R16.844bn‚ although it had previously been profitable.

 To ensure that the delinquency trial could be completed in the allotted five weeks, a decision was made to lead evidence on only two of the cases of alleged misconduct: the ‘Emirates deal’ and the ‘Airbus swap transaction’.

 OUTA and SAAPA called six witnesses against Myeni, including four former SAA executives.
 Myeni was the only witness in her own defence.

 In closing argument, the counsel for the plaintiffs, Advocate Carol Steinberg, said during her time at SAA, Ms Myeni blocked, delayed and obstructed important initiatives to turn the airline around.
 She broke the law and flouted basic governance principles.

 The evidence in court showed a pattern of repeated misconduct: dishonesty, obstruction and interference, improperly inserting middlemen and governance failures.

 Accused of bringing the embattled SAA to its knees, and based on her actions during her five-year tenure as chairperson of the SAA board, Myeni was declared a Delinquent Director and banned from holding any directorship position for life by Judge Ronel Tolmay at the Pretoria High Court on 27 May 2020.

-Strongly critical of Myeni's actions, Judge Tolmay commented "She was a director gone rogue; she did not have the slightest consideration for her fiduciary duty to SAA,".
+Strongly critical of Myeni's actions, Judge Tolmay commented "She was a director gone rogue; she did not have the slightest consideration for her fiduciary duty to SAA".
 As the presiding judge she concluded "This court cannot but find that she failed abysmally in executing her fiduciary duty.
 In my view, a lifelong delinquency order is appropriate.
-Ms Myeni is not a fit and proper person to be appointed as a director of any company, let alone a SOE,".
+Ms Myeni is not a fit and proper person to be appointed as a director of any company, let alone a SOE".

 The judge also awarded costs against Myeni.

 The judgement now goes to the National Prosecuting Authority so a criminal case can be pursued.

-On 15 February 2021 Myeni failed in her attempt to suspend the delinquency order against her.
-The full bench of the North Gauteng High Court stuck Myeni's case off the roll, resulting in Myeni having to immediately step down from all director positions held.
+On 15 February 2021, Myeni failed in her attempt to suspend the delinquency order against her.
+The full bench of the North Gauteng High Court struck Myeni's case off the roll, resulting in Myeni having to immediately step down from all director positions held.